Jhuztyyy/kpopstanvaultmain/README.md

 - Search Top Music by track, album, group, artist, or saved album-track text.
 - Use LM, 4W, 6M, and ALL ranges with clearer labels so Spotify recent-play windows and Spotify top-item windows are not confused.
 - View per-group Spotify Statistics, Ranges, Top Music, and Source tabs.
+- See per-range scrobble counts alongside listening ranks on the Home group card tooltip and the group detail page's Listening tile.
+- Sort saved groups by Top Scrobbles on Home for a listening-based ranking.
 - Use compact chart hover tooltips in Spotify Ranges so range points behave closer to the normal Spotify Statistics and Affinity Stats chart style.
 - Save read-only Spotify listening snapshots for trend graphs without touching affinity, bias tier, manual order, ranking history, or Stats history.